 Dr Asahel Clapp Marker & House

 Dr. Clapp came to New Albany in 1818 from Vermont.
 He married Joel Scribner’s daughter, Mary.
 He built a two-story brick structure next to the Scribner House on Main street.
-Today this structure houses the Big 4 Burgers Restaurant.
+Today this structure houses the Boomtown Kitchen Restaurant.
 This is the oldest brick building in New Albany.
 In addition to being a doctor Asahel Clapp is recognized as a botanist, geologist and meteorologist.
 Dr. Clapp helped to organize the first volunteer fire department in New Albany and was its chief.
 He owned a drug store and took part in local elections of city officials.
 He helped to form the Indiana Medical Society in 1820 and was its second president.